 - It helps them to understand and appreciate the imagery of sowing, growing, and harvesting used throughout the Bible and in other spiritual writings.

 - It gives them an idea of where the food on their plate comes from, and helps them to appreciate the work involved in producing it.

 The Easter Garden

 Planting an Easter garden is a great hands-on activity to do while explaining Easter to young children; older kids will enjoy it, too.
-You can keep it as simple as planting a few flower seeds in a few pots, then placing them on a windowsill so your kids can watch them sprout and grow over the course of the Easter season; or, if you are a little more ambitious and want more immediate results, check out the Easter garden project at A Holy Experience.
+You can keep it as simple as planting a few flower seeds in a few pots, then placing them on a windowsill so your kids can watch them sprout and grow over the course of the Easter season; or, if you are a little more ambitious and want more immediate results, check out these ideas from Pinterest.
 (Even if you don’t follow their plan, the gorgeous pictures of this family’s Easter garden in a basket will inspire you.)

 As you get your hands dirty, talk about the following points:

 - When God created humans, he put them in a garden where they had everything they needed.

 - God gave Adam and Eve the responsibility of tilling and caring for the garden, a task that continues for us today in our stewardship of the natural world.